- We strive to provide complete care for our patients. Learn more about all the services we provide.

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-If you live in Fort Worth or the surrounding area in TX, then you have picked the perfect site to find a veterinarian.
+We are a full-service veterinary practice treating dogs and cats in the TCU area of Fort Worth.
 Drs.
-John Minnerly, Kim Wise and Clare Williamson are licensed veterinarians, treating dogs and cats.
+John Minnerly, Kim Wise and Clare Williamson are licensed veterinarians and experienced in a wide range of medical conditions.
+We utilize modern equipment and techniques including digital radiography, cold laser therapy, and in-house blood chemistry analyzation.
+We also feature a certified pet massage therapist on staff.
 Your pet's health and well being is very important to us and we will take every step to give your pet the best possible care.

-University Animal Hospital is a full service animal hospital and will take both emergency cases as well as less urgent medical, surgical, and dental issues.
-John Minnerly, Kim Wise and Clare Williamson are experienced in all types of conditions and treatments.
-Beyond first rate pet care, we make our clinic comfortable, kid-friendly, and a very calm environment so your pet can relax in the waiting room and look forward to meeting his or her own Fort Worth veterinarian.
+We are experienced with emergency cases as well as less urgent medical, surgical, and dental conditions.
+Our clinic is a very comfortable, kid-friendly, and calm environment so your pet can relax in the waiting room and look forward to meeting his or her veterinarian.

 We have a number of resources for you to learn about how to take better care of your pets.
-Browse around and look at our articles and pet videos.
-The best veterinary care for animals is ongoing nutrition and problem prevention.
-If you want to ask a question call 817-921-5429 or email us and we'll promptly get back to you.
-Our Fort Worth veterinarian office is very easy to get to, and you can find directions on our Contact Us page.
-You can also subscribe to our newsletter which is created especially for Fort Worth pet owners.
-In between your veterinary visits, your pet will benefit from you reading these free informative articles.
+Remember, the best veterinary care for animals is ongoing nutrition and problem prevention!
+If you have a question please call 817-921-5429 or email us and we'll get back to you promptly.
+Our Fort Worth office is easy to get to, and you can find directions on our Contact Us page.
+You can also subscribe to our newsletter which is created especially for our pet owners.
+Take a look at our free and informative articles and pet videos!

 At University Animal Hospital, we treat your pets like the valued family members they are.